yfchen123/Airline-Satisfaction-Analysis/README.md

 ### DBSCAN:
 <img src="Analysis/Figures/dbscan.png" alt="Project Diagram" width="400"/>

 The sillhouete scores for KMeans and DBSCAN were very close, typically both around 0.210.
 This score is not terrible, but it is very weak.
 When we add back the clustering results of KMeans to the preoprocessed data prior to dropping features, we can determine trends by assessing the mean and median values of each feature within each cluster.
+Furthermore, DBSCAN appears to contain noise, but in our opinion, does a better job at correctly defining the center (blue) cluster.

  Looking at the printed results, we find that the largest mean proportion of satisfied customers (73%) lies within the cluster of which the majority of customers belong to business class (78%).
 This is unsurprising, given that in our heatmap and other analysis from EDA, we discovered a strong relationship between airline class and satisfaction.
 Within this same cluster is also almost entirely comprised of loyal customers, who are typically older and fly greater distances than the other clusters.
 It would seem that from this data, that older, long distance business class fliers are for the most part, satisfied with their service.